faker-js/faker/docs/guide/upgrading.md

 ### Fix Tree Shaking

-Prior to this version, users had to resort to a workaround by importing specific faker instances from dedicated paths to overcome an issue which caused all locales to be bundled even if only one was used.
+Prior to this version, there was an issue where all locales would be bundled even if only one was used.
+Users had to resort to a workaround by importing specific faker instances from dedicated paths.

 ```ts
 import { faker } from '@faker-js/faker/locale/de';